Azure/azure-quickstart-templates/oms-cloudfoundry-solution/README.md

 This solution allows you to visualize and monitor the metrics and logs from your Cloud Foundry environments in OMS Log Analytics.

-In order to use the workspace created by this template, you must have
+In order to use this solution, you must have

 1. A Cloud Foundry deployment
 1. The [Azure Log Analytics Firehose Nozzle](https://github.com/Azure/oms-log-analytics-firehose-nozzle) deployed to your Cloud Foundry environment.
 1. _(Optional, recommended)_ The [Microsoft Azure OMS Linux Agent](https://github.com/Azure/oms-agent-for-linux-boshrelease) deployed to your Cloud Foundry environment.
-1. _(Optional, might not compatible with `Microsoft Azure OMS Linux Agent`)_ The [Microsoft Azure OMS Linux Agent Bosh Release](https://github.com/Azure/oms-agent-for-linux-boshrelease) deployed to your Cloud Foundry environment.
+1. _(Optional, might not be compatible with `Microsoft Azure OMS Linux Agent`)_ The [Microsoft Azure OMS Linux Agent Bosh Release](https://github.com/Azure/oms-agent-for-linux-boshrelease) deployed to your Cloud Foundry environment.

 This template can create a new Log Analytics workspace and deploy the following resources into the workspace, or deploy the following resources into an existing Log Analytics workspace.

-* all the [OMS views](https://github.com/Azure/oms-log-analytics-firehose-nozzle/tree/master/docs/omsview) for Cloud Foundry metrics and logs
+* All OMS views defined [here](https://github.com/Azure/oms-log-analytics-firehose-nozzle/tree/master/docs/omsview) for Cloud Foundry metrics and logs
-* predefined [alerts](https://github.com/Azure/oms-log-analytics-firehose-nozzle#2-create-alert-rules) for important events from Cloud Foundry environments
+* Predefined [alerts](https://github.com/Azure/oms-log-analytics-firehose-nozzle#2-create-alert-rules) for all KPI events from Cloud Foundry environments
-* predefined saved searches for major Cloud Foundry metrics and logs
+* Predefined saved searches for major Cloud Foundry metrics and logs

 ## Installation